Updated: June 23, 2023

 - Access to vocational training in Portugal

-Once you have acquired your residence card, family members will be able to join you in Portugal.
-You will need to request family reunification at SEF (immigration and border services) and legally prove your relationship to each family member you would like to include under this program.
-The following family members are eligible to join you in Portugal under the D7 Visa through family reunification:
+Once you have acquired your residence card, as a D7 Visa holder, your family members can join you in Portugal.
+You will need to request family reunification through AIMA, and you’ll will need to legally prove your relationship to each family member you would like to include under this program.
+The following family members are eligible to join you in Portugal through family reunification:

 - Your spouse or partner

-- Children over 18 who are dependent on you or your spouse/partner, meaning they are single and studying in an educational institution
+- Children over 18 who are dependent on you or your spouse/partner

 - Your parents or your spouse’s/partner’s parents, if they are dependent on you